The Gen 3 Border Gateway provides two solar panels and can be mounted to either a healthy tree or a stable metal/wooden pole.

 Cut two equal lengths of provided garden wire, each being twice the circumference of the tree or pole.

-While the solar panel is at ground level, insert the garden wire through the holes.
+With the solar panel is at ground level, insert garden wire through the holes.

-Climb the ladder with the panel and place the solar panel on the opposite side of the tree or pole and pull it tight against the tree or pole using the top wire, then twist the cable tight.
+Climb the ladder with the panel and place the solar panel on the opposite side of the tree or pole and pull it tight using the top wire, then twist the cable tight.
 Ensure the panel faces south towards where the sun would be at 12:00 noon.

-Follow the same procedure with the lower cable.
+Follow the same procedure with the lower wire.

 Twist the two ends of the cables together and bring the twisted cable within the back of the panel.